P R I N C I P I A T R I O O N I C A

 As modern research shows, the Animal Kingdom is full of impressive cognition and intelligence.
 Compared to humans, they have a limited means of harvesting them.
 We see them follow a natural order of things.
 We see that our primate cousins and presumably, our ancestors (before we were different) followed the natural order of things.
 Obviously, there is an alternative to that order that humans demonstrate just by making the observation.
 It is not the natural order of things to observe the natural order of things.
 That could be all that evolution added on.
 It doesn't have to be more intelligence or more consciousness.
 It only has to be more perception to which we can apply our established abilities.
 With it we can supervise the order of things including in our heads.
 There is an additional view from which we can see ourselves following the parade.

 That should set off some self-alarms but trioonity suggests there is a way around all that.
+There is no dualism suggested here.
 Stick with the gleans and don't add anything else to take the role of observer.
 Stick with the broad consensus.
 Folks agree that there is a subconscious that we do not experience consciously and there is a consciousness that we do.
 That should not be a leap for anybody.
 A trioon layout expands on this modest proposal.
 There are two different ways to be conscious of consciousness.
 They are different gleans of the same mental interior.
 Put simply, one of them follows and the other one leads.
 As the second and third oons in trioonity, it's their job.
 The point is, at any one time, only one of them is consciousness while the other is effectively subconscious.
 Our minds can gearshift back and forth all day.
 Over time and depending on our lifestyle and habits, one of the oons is going to seem more normal and provide more mental equilibrium than the other.
 Both continue to do their jobs even when they're the not-conscious glean.

 It's an internal contest of consciousness in which the third glean has a disadvantage of limited stamina.
 Feeble in some and strong in others, it can be trained and exercised.
 There are methods of education that favor one perceptual oon over the other.
 There are political systems that expect citizens to possess one perception and exclude the other.
 It is also an external contest of consciousness.